-Safeguard your company’s data with privacy impact assessments (DPIAs).
+Protect your company’s data through thorough privacy impact assessments (DPIAs).

 Join 100+ leading organizations that have trusted us with their GDPR compliance.

-Start by figuring out whether or not you need to conduct a PIA.
+Start by figuring out whether or not you need to conduct a DPIA.

-Wondering how you conduct a PIA?
+Wondering how you conduct a DPIA?
 Here’s our approach.

 We begin by interviewing the internal team to determine the process and strategies being carried out for the specific data processing activity.